Caramel Apple Streusel Bars

 - 1 teaspoon cinnamon

-- A few grates of fresh nutmeg (a pinch of powered nutmeg may be substituted)
+- A few grates of fresh nutmeg (a pinch of ground nutmeg may be substituted)

 For the topping: